How England Made the English

 From Why We Drive on the Left to Why We Don't Talk to Our Neighbours

-A. It's all the Romans' fault.
-The first Victorian trains were built to the same width as horse-drawn wagons; and they were designed to fit the ruts left in the roads by Roman chariots.
+For all their sophistication, Roman roads are responsible for the narrowness of our train seats today.
+The first Victorian trains were built to the same width as horse-drawn wagons; they, in turn, were designed to fit the ruts left in the road by Roman chariots.

 Harry Mount is the author of Amo, Amas, Amat and All That, his best-selling book on Latin, and A Lust for Window Sills - A Guide to British Buildings.
 A journalist for many newspapers and magazines, he has been a New York correspondent and a leader writer for the Daily Telegraph.
 He studied classics and history at Oxford, and architectural history at the Courtauld Institute.
 He lives in north London.